jmoudrik/deep-go-wrap/README.md

     * so far only DeepCL nets (*working*), pylearn2 on the way, easy to extend
  * I/O handling, data planes extraction
  * full GTP support using gomill library
- * pass implementation, by using GnuGo as an pass-oracle
+ * pass implementation, by using GnuGo as an pass-oracle.
+This unfortunately means, that we have to wait for GnuGo, which is much slower than CNN.
+ * move correctness checking
  * TODO:
-     * move correctness checking
      * **any other ideas?**

 #### DeepCL setup (under construction)